AquaFuse: Waterbody Fusion for Physics Guided View Synthesis of Underwater Scenes: Introduction

 We address these issues in \textbf{AquaFuse} by leveraging the revised underwater image formation model (UIFM)~\cite{akkaynak2018revised,akkaynak2019sea} to \textit{fuse} the optical characteristics of various waterbody types while preserving the object geometry on the scene.
 We formulate a nonlinear domain projection method to estimate scene depth in real-time, which facilitates an empirical estimation of the veiling light and illumination map.
 Veiling light is the global {background light} content of the backscatter signal, which decays exponentially with depth (optical distance)~\cite{akkaynak2019sea,li2016single,li2018emerging}.
 We decouple this global component from a reference image and integrate it into another (input) scene for backscatter fusion.
 The fused background light and backscatter signal drive the waterbody fusion, while the direct attenuation and illumination map remain preserved.
 We then reconstruct the AquaFused image by following the revised UIFM, retaining its physical properties.

 In addition to the theoretical analysis, we present the engineering constructs to tackle the practicalities of waterbody fusion across multiple scenes.
 We demonstrate how AquaFuse can be used for waterbody crossover, image enhancement by fusing with a clear reference scene, and in a generative pipeline for data augmentation.
 For qualitative and quantitative validation, we collect data at multiple ocean sites over diverse waterbody types and depth levels ($10'$-$80'$).
-Our experiments show that AquaFuse (\textbf{i}) performs perceptually realistic waterbody fusion; (\textbf{ii}) ensures geometric consistency across underwater scenes; (\textbf{iii}) is invariant to dataset bias and overfitting unlike learning-based approaches; and (\textbf{iv}) offers fast end-to-end computational being a closed-form solution.

-In particular, our analyses of $N$ images across six water body types show that \textit{AquaFused images} preserve over $94\%$ depth consistency and $90$-$95\%$ structural similarity of input scenes.
+Our analyses of $N$ images across six water body types show that \textit{AquaFused images} preserve over $94\%$ depth consistency and $90$-$95\%$ structural similarity of input scenes.
 The performance margins vary $1$-$5$\% with increasing water depths from $10'$ to $80'$.
+We compare the performance with SOTA methods for traditional style transfer, including ASTMAN~\cite{deng2020arbitrary}, IEContraAST~\cite{chen2021artistic}, MCCNet~\cite{deng2021arbitrary}, PhotoWCT2~\cite{chiu2022photowct2} and StyTr2~\cite{deng2022stytr2}.
+With qualitative and quantitative analyses, we demonstrate where traditional learning pipelines fall short for waterbody fusion.

-Moreover, we integrate AquaFuse within a 3D view synthesis pipeline using Gaussian Splatting~\cite{kerbl20233d} for underwater scene reconstruction across multiple waterbodies.
-We find that AquaFuse can generate highly detailed 3D reconstructions that accurately represent the original scene's geometric characteristics in the fused scenes.
+Moreover, we integrate AquaFuse within a 3D view synthesis pipeline using Gaussian Splatting~\cite{kerbl20233d} for underwater scene reconstruction.
+We find that AquaFuse can generate highly detailed 3D reconstructions that represent the original scene's geometric characteristics in the fused scenes.
+Experimental results show that AquaFuse (\textbf{i}) performs realistic and accurate waterbody fusion, validated by PSNR (peak signal-to-noise ratio), SSIM (structural similarity index measure), and LPIPS (learned perceptual image patch similarity) scores; (\textbf{ii}) ensures geometric consistency across underwater scenes, validated by SND (surface normal deviation); and (\textbf{iii}) is invariant to dataset bias and overfitting unlike learning-based approaches.